George Gideon: Family

 Penny, the Gideons' youngest daughter, is mentioned most frequently, in part because of her on-and-off relationship with an older police officer, Alec Hobbs.
 In Gideon's Wrath (1967) Alec Hobbs' first wife Helen dies, around the time that Hobbs becomes Gideon's deputy.
 In Gideon's River (1968) Hobbs escorts Penelope to the river gala, accompanying Gideon and Kate.
 In Gideon's Way, written by William Vivian Butler and published in 1983, Alec and Penny are married and have a son, George.

-The number of children was trimmed in the TV series.
+The number of children was reduced in the television series.